Niedersachsen-class frigate: Controversy over contract award

-Daniel Günther, Minister President of the state of Schleswig-Holstein where Kiel is located, complained in public over the decision to engage in a European tender, considering German know-how and jobs to be threatened by the governments decision.
-He reiterated that the construction of surface warfare ships ought to be listed as a "key technology" (Schlüsseltechnologie) which would formalise the governments ability (but not obligation) to exclude tenders on surface ships from EU competition law.
-According to Schleswig-Holsteins Minister of the Economy, Bernd Buchholz (FDP), this is a common practice in other European countries where government can even directly own stakes in national shipyards.
+Daniel Günther, Minister President of the state of Schleswig-Holstein where Kiel is located, complained in public over the decision to engage in a European tender, considering German know-how and jobs to be threatened by the government's decision.
+He reiterated that the construction of surface warfare ships ought to be listed as a "key technology" (Schlüsseltechnologie) which would formalise the government's ability (but not obligation) to exclude tenders on surface ships from EU competition law.
+According to Schleswig-Holstein's Minister of the Economy, Bernd Buchholz (FDP), this is a common practice in other European countries where government can even directly own stakes in national shipyards.
 He especially criticized that knowledge-intensive activities such as research and development would be occurring in the Netherlands.

 The union of metalworkers (IG Metall) and labour councils in shipyards and maritime subcontractors also criticized the decision, considering 15.000 jobs to be threatened in a call on the government to protect shipyards, jobs and engage with industry to bring about a "restructurization" of shipbuilding in Germany.

 On 12 February 2020, the cabinet decided to include the construction of surface ships among key technologies.
 The intention to do so had already been formalized during negotiations between the governing parties SPD and CDU/CSU in 2018.
 This has no impact on the MKS 180 tender, which had already been conducted Europe-wide.